Essential Steps for Sheltering in Place

 - Find out what your city requires to make sure you won't be left off their list.

-- Learn more about local alerts.
+Learn more about local alerts.

 Though rare, emergency alerts can also be issued at the state and federal levels.
 These work off different infrastructure and do not require that you sign up.
 You will get these alerts automatically.
-Learn more about federally issued alerts.
+Learn more about state & federally issued alerts.

 Shelter-in-Place